 Address: 66260 Saint Laurent de Cerdans t: +33 4 68 39 51 42

-For full information about the best golf courses in the South of France, head to the Where2Golf website to find the best links in Aquitaine, Cote d’Azur and Corsica, and South of France.
+For full information about the best golf courses in the South of France, head to the Where2Golf website to find the best links in Aquitaine, Cote D’Azur Corsica, and South of France.

 For nature and fitness lovers, South France also offers villas for cycling holidays.
-If you want to experience South France in nature without crowds, Check-in places below.
+If you want to experience South France in nature without crowds, check out the places below.

 How long: 3 hours